-In some states, if both drivers are partially at fault in a side impact accident, neither driver can recover compensation for their injuries as a result of the negligence of the other driver in causing the accident.
+In some states, if both drivers are partially at fault in a side-impact accident, neither driver can recover compensation for their injuries.
 In other states, one or both drivers may be able to pursue compensation from the other through a personal injury claim.

 For a free legal consultation 800-747-3733